 Many elementary schools enlist parents’ help: don’t be surprised if you encounter a luizenmoeder (nit mother) combing through your child’s hair in the morning looking for nits, or a leesvader (reading father) giving some extra attention to your slow reader.

 Based on the results of this exam, teachers recommend the level of secondary education that will be most suitable for your child.
-Needless to say this process is often surrounded by anxiety and controversy (complaints from parents about biased or incorrect assessments are common), as this next step in the child’s school career is crucial to his future.
+Needless to say, this process is often surrounded by anxiety and controversy (complaints from parents about biased or incorrect assessments are common), as this next step in the child’s school career is crucial to their future.

-Clever clogs that get a cito-score high enough to go to VWO (pre-university education) or HAVO-school (higher general secondary education) will almost inevitably go on to enjoy higher education, whereas the more practical minded get to go to a VMBO for vocational training and are more likely to start out on a lower rung of the social ladder.
-(VMBO took the place of what used to be the MAVO and VBO levels, and yes all these abbreviations are terribly confusing).
+Clever clogs that get a cito-score high enough to go to VWO (pre-university education) or HAVO-school (higher general secondary education) will almost inevitably go on to enjoy higher education, whereas the more practical-minded get to go to a VMBO for vocational training and are more likely to start out on a lower rung of the social ladder.
+(VMBO took the place of what used to be the MAVO and VBO levels — and yes all these abbreviations are terribly confusing).

-Choosing a school in the Netherlands
+Dutch school-system: choosing a secondary school in the Netherlands

 For children who scored above average in the cito-test there is another option, the gymnasium.
 Here pupils are given Latin and Ancient Greek as well as the full VWO-curriculum.

 All the same, issues like bad attendance and lack of motivation and discipline give some VMBO-schools a bad reputation.
-They are generally seen as less inspiring environments than a HAVO/VWO-school and attending a VMBO has a stigmatizing effect on children that can last throughout life.
+They are generally seen as less inspiring environments than a HAVO/VWO-school and attending a VMBO has a stigmatising effect on children that can last throughout life.

-In some cities there is another worrying phenomenon: despite efforts by the Ministry of Education to encourage racial mixing, so-called zwarte scholen (black schools) that draw a majority of Moroccan, Turkish or Surinam children find that they are being avoided by ‘white’ children, even though no-one will admit it!
+In some cities there is another worrying phenomenon: despite efforts by the Ministry of Education to encourage racial mixing, so-called zwarte scholen (black schools) that draw a majority of Moroccan, Turkish, or Surinam children find that they are being avoided by “white” children, even though no-one will admit it!

 Bridging the gap

-If he is going to a gymnasium or ‘doing’ VWO, he will be at school for 6 years and take his eindexamen (final exam) when he is about 18.
-He can then go on to a WO, or research university.
+If they are going to a gymnasium or doing VWO, they’ll be at school for six years and take their eindexamen (final exam) when they’re about 18.
+Afterwards, they can then go on to a WO, or research university.

-All the above of course assuming your child doesn’t ‘blijft zitten’! (flunk the year).
+All the above of course assuming your child doesn’t blijft zitten (flunk the year)!

 Dutch school system: equal chances

 As if this wasn’t confusing enough, children can rise or drop from one level to another in the course of their school career, according to their results.

 This wonderfully egalitarian system allows late-bloomers to grow and under-achievers to readjust their ambitions.
 The only drawback is that changing levels often means changing schools entirely.